Pablo-source/ggplot2-visualizations/README.md

 ## Using arrows to point to specific features in charts

 We can use geom_curve() function to draw specific arrows pointing to data points we want to highlight in our chart.
 The plot below build from "17 Annotations mtcars data set.R" script in this project.
+Also, I have used geom_text_repel() function to avoid labels overlapping in the plot.

 ![02 Car efficiency](https://user-images.githubusercontent.com/76554081/235616257-803f886d-8438-42ba-8a51-aba882de6cec.png)